machi1206/K-Means-Clustering/README.md

 Once we have filtered and cleaned our data, we create a database of `Point` objects inherited from the `Point` class.
 We then create a model `kmeans` from the `K_Means` class and give it the attributes we defined using the hyperparameters.

 ## Customisables
+Our `change_threshold` variable decides the accuracy of the final centroid in our algorithm to the true centroid.
+Smaller the `change_threshold`, closer is the final centroid of a cluster to its true centroid.
+It basically dictates how small we want the change to be between consecutive centroids when we decide to stop running the algorithm.

+Our `max_iterations` variable decides how deeo we want our calculation to be.
+If we are willing to sacrifice speed and compute time for higher accuracy, we keep the `max_iterations` high.

+We can specify the K value for K-Means and the `plot_clusters_with_map` function will display the final cluster groups after the algorithm's due course.
+We can also specify the range of scenarios we want to graph in our `elbow plot` and `silhouette plot`.
+For sake of universality and convenience, we have chosen our distance function to be Euclidean.